 Systems strengthening has been a key priority in the framework of the EU-IOM Actions to ensure the transfer of knowledge and technical and operational capacities to relevant state and non-state actors, such as national and local authorities, local civil society organizations and community groups.
 This with a view to ensure they are equipped to better protect and assist returning migrants beyond the life cycle of the programmes.

 The interventions to strengthen the capacity of actors involved in return and reintegration activities have run in parallel with the support to establish and/or strengthen the national coordination mechanisms, building on enhanced data and research.

-This session intends to address and review lessons learned, good practices and challenges on capacity strengthening and structural level assistance to governments and civil society on migrant protection, return and reintegration.
+This session addressed and reviewed lessons learned, good practices and challenges on capacity strengthening and structural level assistance to governments and civil society on migrant protection, return and reintegration.